umanitoba-prairie-igem/team-site/README.md

 ```
 npm install
-npm run serve
+npm run dev
 ```

 This installs all dependencies and runs a hot-reloading web server in your terminal.
 Go to `localhost:8080` in your browser to see the site.

-To run the development server, use just `npm run serve`.
+To run the development server, use just `npm run dev`.
 To fully build the site into HTML for production, use `npm run build`.
 To see all project scripts, use `npm run`.

-`npm run serve` also runs the TailwindCSS CLI in watch mode, which means Tailwind classes work properly in development.
-You'll see Tailwind updating the built CSS as you work, since Tailwind only injects the classes we use and leaves out the rest.
+Output from `npm run build` goes into `public/`.

 ## Project Structure